Hand-held Calculators

 Was available only as a self-assembly kit, by mail order from Science of Cambridge, previously Sinclair Instrument Ltd.

-There appear to be two versions of this calculator, see photograph below.
+There are two versions of this calculator, see photograph of the later version below.

 Clive Sinclair was always interested in making tiny versions of common electronic items.
 Here, into the smallest practical volume he managed to squeeze the LED display and chip used in other Sinclair calculators (the Sinclair Cambridge Memory and Cambridge Universal), which were then becoming obsolescent.